-Guide for useSelect the code which best characterises the role of intent in the occurrence of the injury, on the basis of the information available at the time it is recorded.
+Definition The most likely role of human intent in the occurrence of the trauma event as injury, on the basis of the information available at the time it is recorded.
 Intent refers to the intention to cause injury, rather than the intention to perform an action which may or may not directly result in injury.
 For example, punching a hard surface in anger may result in injury but this was not the direct intention of the action, which was to express anger.